A sharper Swiss cheese: Introduction

-In the next section we establish our uniform bounds on K\"orner's functions.
+In the next section we define some terminology and notation already used above.
+In Section~\ref{bounds-on-Korner} we establish our uniform bounds on K\"orner's functions.
 These bounds seem likely to have further applications.
-In Section~\ref{main-construction} we give our criterion, on a compact planar set $K$, for $R(K)$ to satisfy $\ol{J_x}\supset M_x^s$ for every $x\in K$, and we construct a Swiss cheese $K$ for which the criterion holds with $s=5$.
-In Section~\ref{final-proof} we present two lemmas showing that certain inclusions of ideals in a uniform algebra $R(K)$ persist when we pass to a compact subset $L$ of $K$, and we conclude the proof of Theorem~\ref{main-theorem-plus}.
-We also present in Section~\ref{final-proof} two conjectures suggested by our arguments.
-The concluding Section~\ref{addendum} contains the proofs Theorems~\ref{RK-local} and~\ref{Garth-generalized}.
+In Section~\ref{main-construction} we give our general criterion, on a compact planar set $K$, for $R(K)$ to satisfy $\ol{J_x}\supset M_x^s$ for $x\in K$, and we construct a Swiss cheese $K$ for which the criterion holds for every $x\in K$ with $s=2$.
+In Section~\ref{final-proof} we present two lemmas showing that certain inclusions of ideals in a uniform algebra $R(K)$ persist when we pass to a compact subset of $K$, and we conclude the proof of Theorem~\ref{main-theorem-plus} giving the existence of a nontrivial strongly regular $R(K)$.
+The uniform algebras that are not weakly amenable in Theorems~\ref{strongly-regular-non-amenable} and~\ref{bru-non-amenable} are constructed in Sections~\ref{non-amenable} and~\ref{bounded-relative-units}, respectively.